vircadia/vircadia-native-core/README.md

 Documentation
 =========
-Documenation is available at [docs.highfidelity.io](http://docs.highfidelity.io), if something is missing, please suggest it via a new job on Worklist (add to the hifi-docs project).
+Documentation is available at [docs.highfidelity.io](http://docs.highfidelity.io), if something is missing, please suggest it via a new job on Worklist (add to the hifi-docs project).

 Build Instructions
 =========